emilioMaddalena/causal-inference-studies/material/randomized_data_why_and_how.md

 # **Randomized data: why and how**

 !!! tip "TL;DR"
     Randomized data is gold.
-When you have it, estimating ATEs becomes amounts to a difference in means.
+When you have it, estimating ATEs amounts to a difference in means.

 When we say "randomized", we mean our dataset is free of bias.